How sexist cities are preventing women from entering India’s gig economy

 In major cities like Mumbai, men’s public toilets outnumber women’s by 25 to one, a stark divide that prevents many female workers from considering jobs as delivery agents or taxi drivers.
 Experts tell Vishwam Sankaran this is because women are still being excluded from the city planning process

-Vennapusa Narayanamma is nothing short of a celebrity in Nizampet, a satellite city on the outskirts of south India’s Hyderabad.
-Dubbed the “Auto Rani (Queen)”, she was one of the first women ever to obtain an auto-rickshaw driver’s licence in the city.
+Vennapusa Narayanamma is nothing short of a celebrity in Nizampet, a satellite city on the outskirts of Hyderabad in southern India.
+Dubbed the “Auto Rani” (“rani” meaning “queen”), she was one of the first women ever to obtain an auto-rickshaw driver’s licence in the city.

-That was about 15 years ago — yet today, in a city of over 100,000 three-wheeler taxis, Narayanamma remains just one of only eight female rickshaw drivers, according to sociologist Sneha Annavarapu.
+That was about 15 years ago – yet today, in a city that has more than 100,000 three-wheeled taxis, Narayanamma remains just one of only eight female rickshaw drivers, according to sociologist Sneha Annavarapu.

 Join our new commenting forum